popeindustries/lit/packages/lit-html-server/README.md

 ### Partial/deferred hydration

+When rendering web components, **lit-html-server** adds `hydrate:defer` attributes to each custom element.
+This provides a mechanism to control and defer hydration order of nested web components that may be dependant on data passed from a parent.
+See [`@popeindustries/lit-html/partial-hydration-mixin.js`]() for more on deferred hydration.

 ## Directives

-_Most_ of the built-in `lit-html/directives/*` already support server rendering, and work as expected in **lit-html-server**, the exception being those directives that are asynchronous. **lit-html-server** supports the rendering of Promises and AsyncInterators as first-class primitives, so special versions of `async-append.js`, `async-replace.js`, and `until.js` are included in `lit-html-server/directives`.
+_Most_ of the built-in `lit-html/directives/*` already support server rendering, and work as expected in **lit-html-server**, the exception being those directives that are asynchronous. **lit-html-server** supports the rendering of Promises and AsyncInterators as first-class primitives, so special versions of `async-append.js`, `async-replace.js`, and `until.js` should be imported from `@popeindustries/lit-html-server/directives`.

 ## API (Node.js)